Caprese Cheese Ball with Feta and Cream Cheese

 For the cheese ball:

-- 8 ounce container of feta cheese
+- 8 oz feta cheese -crumbled

-- 1 bunch green onions very finely chopped
+- 1 bunch green onions -very finely chopped

 For the garnish:

-- 4 roma tomatoes
+- 4 roma tomatoes -seeded and chopped

 For the dressing:

-- 4 tablespoon balsamic vinegar
+- 4 tbsp balsamic vinegar -a thicker, good-quality balsamic is best

-- 4 tablespoon lemon juice
+- 4 tbsp lemon juice -freshly squeezed

 Instructions